Sweet Potato Appetizers with Feta (VIDEO)

-These Sweet Potato Appetizers are a healthier nibble for fall, and sweet potato fans will go crazy over these!
+These savory Sweet Potato Bites with Feta are a healthy appetizer for fall, and sweet potato fans will go crazy over these!
 Of course sweet potatoes do have some carbs, but even low-carb eaters could enjoy a couple of these for a treat!

-PIN Sweet Potato Appetizers with Feta to try them later!
+PIN Sweet Potato Bites with Feta to try them later!

 What ingredients do you need for this recipe?